gombosc/WebDevelopment2023/README.md

 - encountered an error in the SignIn page, apparently was calling an inexistent database (these mispelling errors are the worst)

 <strong> Day 16 </strong>
--
+> transactions and postgres

+> trx and callbacks

+> fixed error with trx, was calling the wrong table

+> Dependency Injection (DI) = dependency is passed using the parameters instead of instantiating it with function or class

+> classes exercises

+> Reviewing code time, gRPC vs REST (google remote procedure call)

+> environmental variables

 <strong> Day 17 </strong>
-- Deploying on Heroku (this is going to be fun)
+> Deploying on Heroku (this is going to be fun)

-- AWS, Digital Ocean, Engine Yard, Microsoft Azure
+> AWS, Digital Ocean, Engine Yard, Microsoft Azure

-- heroku create, open, git push heroku, heroku logs --tail, heroku addons, heroku pg:psql, heroku config
+> heroku create, open, git push heroku, heroku logs --tail, heroku addons, heroku pg:psql, heroku config

-- process.env.PORT
+> process.env.PORT

-- NPM Serve
+>  NPM Serve

-- registered for Github Students Pack (would have loved to know about this earlier, lots of free subscriptions and resources)
+> registered for Github Students Pack (would have loved to know about this earlier, lots of free subscriptions and resources)

-- Fetch API is promised based compared to XMLHttpRequest which is callback based API
+> Fetch API is promised based compared to XMLHttpRequest which is callback based API

-- CORS Erros
+> CORS Erros

-- finished watching deployment section, need to do the actual work, waiting on registration from Github for free access
+> finished watching deployment section, need to do the actual work, waiting on registration from Github for free access

-- went back to look over code, another Json.parse error when inserting image, no clue from where it's coming tho (trying to debugg)
+> went back to look over code, another Json.parse error when inserting image, no clue from where it's coming tho (trying to debugg)

-- fixed the route bug, need to fix the lasting image bug too
+> fixed the route bug, need to fix the lasting image bug too

 <strong> Day 18 </strong>
 > Fixed the Json.parse error (db not declared), apparently I didn't added it to the parameters